sesa1504/STELLA/README.md

 # Datasets
 Under `datasets/` you will find synthetic and experimental data as test cases.
 These datasets are rather small and can be used to try out different functionalities of STELLA.

-Larger datasets used as Benchmark and to train artificial neural networks can be found here: [datasets](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+Larger datasets used as Benchmark and to train artificial neural networks can be found here upon final publication of our paper.

 # Quick start guide
 To start the GUI, run `main.py`.
 As a small tutorial, the processing of experimental data is exemplified below: